Vianney-Gln/Focus/README.md

 <br>

 Our thanks to :<br>
-⇒ Meta, for this incredible tool of ReactJs<br>
+⇒ Meta, for this incredible tool, ReactJs<br>
-⇒ Our trainer, Julien, who shared his experiences and abilities<br>
+⇒ Our trainer, [Jujuck](https://github.com/jujuck), who's continuously sharing his experiences and abilities<br>
 ⇒ Ourselves, (yes) for all the hard work we put in<br>
+⇒ [ritaly](https://github.com/ritaly), for their magical readme.md template<br>
 "Drop the mic."

 <br>